A story about a girl, two boys, and Playboy…

 “Because they’re in it.
 They put photos of themselves in it.
 Then the boys get to look.”

-My brother and Anthony wanted me to go away, but it seemed there was no general consensus.
-“Why can’t I put my photo in Playboy?”
+Although my brother regarded me as useless, apparently there was no general consensus.
+“Why can’t I be in Playboy?”

 “I told you,” my brother replied.
 “You have a scar.”

 “I can cover the scar.
 No one will know.”

 My brother was shaking his head.
 “Nope.
 If you want to be in Playboy, you have to take your clothes off.”

 “What for?”
 I was baffled.
 “Then I don’t want to be in Playboy.”

 “Yes, you do.
 All girls do.
 But some of them can’t.”

 “You should’ve thought of that before you scraped your knee,” my brother concluded.

 The afternoon was growing late.
 My mother flung the screen door open.
 We must come in, and Anthony must go home.
 She was not fond of Anthony, but he was close by, an easy playmate for my brother.
 He could come and go at will from the house around the corner, keeping us company.
 It demanded no effort of my mother; from her bedroom, she could hear the boys in the yard, and she often had me play with them while she was napping.
 As long as we were not loud or squabbling, she was not bothered by whatever we were doing.
 She regarded Anthony as full of bad ideas, but bad ideas were seemingly everywhere.
 If my brother hadn’t learned them from Anthony, he would have learned them from another boy.
 Anthony represented a general flaw in the world that she’d been hoping to keep at bay—but that was now impossible.